 Story Sculpting (also termed Storyliving and Storymaking) is a practice that I use to create stories I want to tell and to make effective choices.
 It came out of some deep contemplation about applying storytelling to one’s life.
 I was convinced that becoming a great storyteller could positively impact my life but did not find much in the literature about integrating storytelling into daily lives.
 So I developed the Story Sculpting practice.

 Sculpting is a practice to shape, mold, or fashion especially with artistry or precision.
 We often think of sculpting statues and other works of art.
 Durable sculptural processes originally used carving (the removal of material) and modeling (the addition of material, as clay), in stone, metal, ceramics, wood and other materials but shifts in sculptural process have led to an almost complete freedom of materials and process.
-We also thinking of sculpting of cities with zoning, hair with gels, and more.
+We also think of sculpting cities with zoning, hair with gels, and more.

 What if we were to sculpt our personal stories using our sensations, images, feelings and thoughts (SIFT)?
 What if we imagine our future self that integrates all of our stories as a statue and see ourselves as shaping the statue with our SIFT as tools (or clay)?